naddeok96/Reinforcement_Learning_Textbook_Exercises/README.md

 ## Chapter 5

 ### Race Track
-The goal of this exercise is to train an agent with any Monte-Carlo method to perform the fast right turn possible on the track below:
+The goal of this exercise is to train an agent with any Monte-Carlo method to perform the fastest right turn possible on the track below:

 ![image](https://user-images.githubusercontent.com/48805713/68787892-33a90f80-05f7-11ea-84e7-6fdfb5d7f0e5.png)